Internships for Academic Credit

 Many of these opportunities are in the Greater Cincinnnati Area, but students who find internships nationally or internationally may make arrangements to receive credit for such internships as well.
 Students who have taken advantage of the program have often found this kind of experiential learning to be extremely helpful in making career decisions and in adding value to their resumes.

-The School of Public and International Affairs suggests two ways to complete internship for academic credit: the first type is administered by the school through POL 4090 on occasions when students arrange Internships on their own.
+The School of Public and International Affairs suggests two ways to complete internship for academic credit: the first option is administered by the school through POL 4090 on occasions when students arrange Internships on their own.
 Note that POL 4090 is scheduled during Fall Semesters but students can start and possibly complete part of their internship earlier (e.g. in the spring and in the summer).
 If the internship starts late in the fall and continues in the winter or spring, the student will be assigned an "In Progress" (SP) grade until the experience is complete.
 If you are interested to pursue this pathway, contact Dr. Ivanov at Ivan.Ivanov@uc.edu.

 Eligibility: POL and INTA students who want to pursue internships must be in good standing with a 2.00 GPA or higher.
 They must complete successfully at least 18 credits in their major prior to the semester during which they enroll in the Internship course (INT 3001).
 To prepare for the internship and engage in a guided internship search, students are encouraged to register for PD 2070: Professionalism and Purpose.
 To receive credit for the internship, students must register for INT 3001 by contacting the Program Director for Academic Internships, Erin Alanson (erin.alanson@uc.edu).

 Availability: Internships are available locally, nationally and internationally.
-ELCE maintains a database of internships opportunities.
+CEPS maintains a database of internships opportunities.
 For details contact Paula Harper at harperpr@ucmail.uc.edu.
 The School of Public and International Affairs also maintains a database of internships.
 For information, contact Dr. Ivan Dinev Ivanov, at Ivan.Ivanov@uc.edu or 513-556-3318.

 How to Complete an Internship: There are two separate tracks: